cloudfoundry-community-attic/consul-docker-boshrelease/README.md

 The repository is also a demonstration for how to package a public Docker image into a BOSH release to remove internet dependencies.

+Currently v1 includes consul v0.5.0 via the `progrium/consul:latest` image from April 26, 2015.
+See below for how to bump to newer version of this Docker image.

 Usage
 -----